Magnesium bisglycinate supplement tablets in Ireland for muscle function and daily magnesium support

 Summary

-- What it is: a chelated magnesium form (glycine-bound) often chosen for everyday supplementation.
+• What it is: a chelated magnesium form (glycine-bound) often chosen for everyday supplementation and gastrointestinal tolerance.

-- What is safest to trust: Irish public guidance on intake and safety, plus authorised EU nutrition and health claims for magnesium.
+• What is safest to trust: Irish public guidance on intake and safety, the authorised EU claims above, and the one RCT that tested bisglycinate itself (Schuster 2025).
+[4]

-- What to ignore: vague marketing claims that do not specify elemental magnesium or that imply treatment of disease.
+• What to ignore: vague marketing that does not specify elemental magnesium or that implies treatment of disease.

 1) Quick answers

-Most searches cluster around everyday problems people want to self-manage: muscle cramps, tiredness, stress, sleep, and general “nutrition gaps”.
-Magnesium is also one of the most commonly purchased minerals globally, with broad public awareness and many permitted nutrition and health claims (see EU claims rules and register).
+Most searches cluster around everyday goals people want to self-manage: muscle function, tiredness, and general “nutrition gaps”.
+Magnesium is one of the most commonly purchased minerals, and it carries several authorised EU nutrition and health claims (see the EU claims rules and register).
 [2]

 3) What magnesium does in the body